This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

-Ever wonder how the idea for the Virginia colony got started?
-Or the impact of the Revolutionary War on Virginia?
-Or why more Civil War battles were fought in Virginia than anywhere else?
-Then during your time in Williamsburg, be sure to check out the Virginia Historical Society museum.
+Discover how the Virginia colony begun, the impact of the Revolutionary War on Virginia and why more Civil War battles were fought in Virginia than anywhere else.
+During your time in Williamsburg, take a visit to the Virginia Historical Society museum.
 With 10,000 square feet and 10,000 artifacts, the Story of Virginia tells the story of the Commonwealth from start to finish.

 This morning a visit to the Jamestown Settlement (reconstructed by the Jamestown Foundation) will show you where it all started 400 years ago.
 It will be most beneficial to begin by viewing the new Introductory Film and recently opened 30,000 square foot exhibition gallery filled with hundreds of objects unearthed from archeological digs at the site.
 This new exhibit has been designed to explore three foundational elements of colonial Virginia; Jamestown’s beginning as a business venture, the impact of the settlement on the Powhatan Indians, and the origins of the first African Americans brought to Virginia.

 Replicas of the Susan Constant, Godspeed, and Discovery, the ships that brought the colonists to the New World, are anchored off the Jamestown Settlement.
 You’ll be amazed at how small they are.
 It’s hard to believe vessels that small could survive four months on the high seas.
 Also on the site, the reconstructed Powhatan village John Smith discovered is complete with gardens, reed covered houses and other implements used in daily life.
 You can try your hand at gardening or working at one of the other daily tasks that were required to support Powhatan village life.